 The results of the Student's t-test on mortality rates between the sampled areas discloses the following results: 1) Overall, the lowest mortality rate of Ozark bass found among the sampled areas was at the Pyatt sample site.
 2) The Education Center site had the highest mortality rate, except when comparing the site's two to five age category to the Buffalo River.
 3) The Buffalo River's mortality rate was between the Education Center and Pyatt sites' mortality rates, except in the two to five age category when compared to the Education Center site.
-4) The mortality rates of the Buffalo River and the Education Center site in the two to five age category were not statistically different.
+4) The mortality rates of the Buffalo River and the Education Center site in the two to five age category when compared to the site in the two to five age category were not statistically different.
 5) Mortality rates were significantly higher at all sites in the five and up age category when compared to the other age categories.